Phone-GWP-group

 Focus on your customers during peak season

-With all of the planning and considerations that go into a successful peak period (including, but not limited to, your packaging), it can be easy to forget that peak season is an important time for your customers, too.
+With all the planning and considerations that go into a successful peak period (including, but not limited to, your packaging), it can be easy to forget that peak season is also an essential time for your customers.

-Consumers buy Christmas gifts for their family and friends, prepare for big events and gatherings, look for bargains, or just treat themselves.
+Consumers buy Christmas gifts for their family and friends, prepare for significant events and gatherings, look for bargains, or treat themselves.

 A customer unboxing an eCommerce order